ajtrexler/ajtrexler.github.io/about.md

 permalink: /about/
 ---

-I am a biophysicist working as a postdoctoral fellow in a research lab.
-I'm also learning Python and data science.
+I am a data scientist working broadly in anomaly detection.
+Scientific training in biophysics.
+Working in Python.

 email: adam.trexler (at) posteo.net